-DPR Director Brian R. Leahy launched the Brown Bag lunch series in 2012 to educate the public about projects that showcase the department’s mission: Protecting human health and the environment by regulating pesticide sales and use; and encouraging reduced-risk pest management through research, grants and recognition.
+The DPR Brown Bag lunch series are periodic events that showcase programs and activities related to the department's mission: Protecting human health and the environment by regulating pesticide sales and use; and encouraging reduced-risk pest management through research, grants and recognition.

 January 25, 2017 Agenda, PDF (528 kb) "Endangered Species and Pesticides: California's Endangered Species Protection Project"

 November 2, 2016 Agenda, PDF (377 kb) "Integrated Vector Management in Placer County: Using New Tools to Tackle Mosquitoes in the Foothills."

 August 17, 2016 Agenda, PDF (478 kb) "Bringing Back the Natives Garden Tour" organizer Kathy Kramer will discuss the free, self-guided garden tour she organizes every year in May, attracting more than 6,000 people.
 Kramer, an IPM Innovator Award winner, will discuss how the tour educates participants about reducing pesticide use, planting for pollinators and beneficial insects, and conserving water.

 March 23, 2016 Agenda, PDF (112 kb) "Human Health Assessment: How to Evaluate Pesticide Risk."
 The Department of Pesticide Regulation's Human Health Assessment Branch manages the risk-assessment process (hazard identification, dose-response assessment, exposure assessment and risk characterization), with environmental fate reviews by the Environmental Monitoring Branch and supporting information from other branches.